SavageHobbies/VoiceFlow-AI/ELEVENLABS_SETUP.md

 .\scripts\setup-elevenlabs.ps1
 ```

+The setup wizard (default interactive mode) will automatically read the `ELEVENLABS_API_KEY` from your `.env` file.
+It will **not** ask you to enter the API key directly.

-The setup wizard will:
+The interactive wizard will then proceed to:
-- Test your API key
+- Test your API key (loaded from `.env`).
-- Show available voices
+- List available voices from the ElevenLabs API.
-- Let you select a voice
+- Let you select a voice.
-- Configure quality settings
+- Allow you to configure voice quality settings (stability, similarity, style).
+- Save these settings to `config/elevenlabs.json`.
-- Test the voice system
+- Test the voice system with your chosen configuration.

+For advanced users or scripting, `setup-elevenlabs.ps1` also supports non-interactive modes to set a specific voice or list available voices.
+See the "Command Reference" section for details.

-### Step 3: Test Your Setup
+### Step 4: Test Your Setup

 ```powershell
 # Test the complete system